 - Neglecting to Appoint a Registered Agent: A registered agent is crucial for legal document handling.
 Overlooking this appointment can result in missed legal notifications or loss of good standing.

-- Misjudging Filing Fees or Timelines: Inaccurate budgeting or timing for filing expenses and processing times disrupts business planning.
+- Misjudging Filing Fees or Timelines: Inaccurate budgeting or timing for filing expenses and processing times disrupt business planning.
 Corporations should account for state-specific fees and allow ample time for processing to align with business timelines.

 Conclusion